mertalpuguz/spotify-data-analysis/README.md

 Music Recommendation:

 Use the recommend_song function to input a song name.
-The system will output a list of songs that are similar based on the selected features.
+The system will output a list of similar songs based on the selected features.